c00rni/c00rni.github.io/aboutme.md

 I'm addicted to combat sports and a highly active association member of Brazilian Jiu Jitsu.

 I'm currently in search of a Pentester job opportunity.
-You can [email me](mailto:antony.gandonou_migan@protonmail.com) or find me on [Linkedin](https://www.linkedin.com/in/antony-gandonou-migan/) if you want to get in touch.
+You can get more information [there](http://www.antonygandonou.eu/resume/).